potzes/Product-Inventory/README.md

 **Search product** - This allows the user to search an existing product within their inventory through the product's name.
 If the product is found, it will display the product's information.

 **Edit product** - This function can only be used after a successful product search.
 User will have an option to exit or edit the product information.

+## How to use

+  This program is currently pure CLI program which runs only on terminal after compiling.
+The main interface of this program includes the program's function with their corresponding number(1 - 4).
+Those number are used for user to navigate the program by inputing the corresponding number of the feature they want to use.
+However, number 4 is used for exiting or stopping the program.